MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/whats-new/2022/02/devtools.md

 ![__.](../../media/2022/02/__.png)
 <!--
 In Microsoft Edge 97, in Stable before 98 is promoted to Stable on 2/3:
-Navigate to: Microsoft Edge documentation - Microsoft Edge Development | Microsoft Docs Open DevTools > Network
+Navigate to: Microsoft Edge documentation - Microsoft Edge Development | Microsoft DocsE Open DevTools > Network
 Select the Search icon (the magnifying glass) in the Network tool Resize the Search sidebar